2018 Saint Louis FC season

-The 2018 Saint Louis FC season is the club's fourth season of existence, and their fourth consecutive season in the United Soccer League, the second tier of American soccer.
-Saint Louis will additionally compete in the U.S. Open Cup.
-The season covers the period from October 16, 2017 to the beginning of the 2019 USL season.
+The 2018 Saint Louis FC season was the club's fourth season of existence, and their fourth consecutive season in the United Soccer League, the second tier of American soccer.
+Saint Louis also competed in the U.S. Open Cup.
+The season covers the period from October 16, 2017, to the beginning of the 2019 USL season.

 Saint Louis moved back to the Western Conference this season, after spending 2017 in the Eastern Conference.
 The team will also have a new head coach this season, with Anthony Pulis coming over from Orlando City B.